patrickec246/tiptap/README.md

 ## Training

-    # sudo python train.py
+    # sudo python run.py

-   train.py will accept text and begin capturing microphone audio.
+   Training will accept text and begin capturing microphone audio.
 You can then start typing and text you'd like. train.py will correlate each keystroke to the last 2 seconds of audio captured, and feed this into the training model.
 Press **Esc** to abort training.

    ```
    (env) (base) local:tiptap local$ sudo python train.py